 - Letters and mailings.
 Design and save direct mail communication documents like solicitations and acknowledgments for quick fulfillment.
 Saving these in your CRM makes it easy to send them quickly when necessary.

-- Email design & distribution.
+- Attractive emails.
 Similar to direct mailings, make sure you can write and save templates for your nonprofit’s emails.
 This makes it easy to send information directly to the inboxes of your digitally-minded constituents.

-- Communication audits.
-Look for software that offers built-in audits that will help you write the most effective messages possible.
+As you create these outreach materials, you may also find use for communication audit features.
 For instance, the Ahern Audit runs the “you test” and grade level tests to make sure you keep your donors as the subject and write between a 6th- and 8th-grade reading level to ensure it’s skimmable.

 Intentionally looking for software integrations will help streamline the activities your nonprofit staff must do daily.
 It’s especially important to streamline activities involving your CRM because manually entering data can take a lot of time and is subject to human error.

-When your nonprofit is creating a budget for your new CRM, keep in mind that this software will quickly become the backbone of your organization.
+When your team sits down to create a budget for your new nonprofit CRM, keep in mind that this software will quickly become the backbone of your organization.
 It’s where you’ll store fundraising information, donor data, and other key metrics.
 While the solution you choose shouldn’t break the bank, it is worth making an investment.

-Just like with your priorities, we can’t give your nonprofit specific numbers to say “this is how much you should pay” because every organization has a different budget.
+We can’t give your nonprofit specific numbers to say “this is how much you should pay for your software” because every organization has a different budget.
 But we can provide tips to help you make the most of your budget, no matter what it may be.